apnadkarni/blt/doc/vector.rst

   length of *vecName* is used as the number of points.

 *vecName* **maximum**
-  Returns the maximum value in the vector.
+  Returns the maximum value in *vecName*.

 *vecName* **merge** ?\ *srcName* ...?
   Merges one or more vectors into *vecName*.  *SrcName* is the name a